Ahom kingdom: Swargadeo and Patra Mantris

 The Ahom kingdom was ruled by a king, called Swargadeo (Ahom language: Chao-Pha), who had to be a descendant of the first king Sukaphaa.
 Succession was generally by primogeniture but occasionally the great Gohains (Dangarias) could elect another descendant of Sukaphaa from a different line or even depose an enthroned one.

 Dangarias: Sukaphaa had two great Gohains to aid him in administration: Burhagohain and the Borgohain.
 In the 1280s, they were given independent territories, they were veritable sovereigns in their given territories called bilat or rajya.
-The Burhagohain's territory was between Sadiya and Gerelua river in the north bank of the Brahmaputra river and the Borgohain's territory was to the west up to the Burai river.
+The Burhagohain's territory was between Sadiya and Gerelua River in the north bank of the Brahmaputra River and the Borgohain's territory was to the west up to the Burai River.
 They were given total command over the paiks that they controlled.
 These positions were generally filled from specific families.
 Princes who were eligible for the position of Swargadeo were not considered for these positions and vice versa.
 In the 1527, Suhungmung added a third Gohain, Borpatrogohain.
 The Borpatrogohain's territory was located between the territories of the other two Gohains.

 Royal officers: Pratap Singha added two offices, Borbarua and Borphukan, that were directly under the king.
 The Borbarua, who acted as the military as well as the judicial head, was in command of the region east of Kaliabor not under the command of the Dangarias.
 He could use only a section of the paiks at his command for his personal use (as opposed to the Dangariyas), the rest rendering service to the Ahom state.
 The Borphukan was in military and civil command over the region west of Kaliabor, and acted as the Swargadeo's viceroy in the west.
-Borbaruas were mostly from different Moran, Kachari, Chiring and Khamti communities, while Borphukans were from the Chutia community.
+Borbaruas were mostly from different Moran, Kachari, Chiring and Khamti communities, while the Borphukan of lower Assam was appointed from the Chutia community.
 The Borbarua and Borphukan offices were not hereditary and thus could be chosen from any families.

 Patra Mantris: The five positions constituted the Patra Mantris (Council of Ministers).
 From the time of Supimphaa (1492–1497), one of the Patra Mantris was made the Rajmantri (Prime Minister, also Borpatro; Ahom language: Shenglung) who enjoyed additional powers and the service of a thousand additional paiks from the Jakaichuk village.